 Feature Description

-LN Studio contains various wizards that you can use to create software components, such as sessions, menus, labels, libraries and messages.
+Wizards LN Studio contains various wizards that you can use to create software components, such as sessions, menus, labels, libraries and messages.

-See "Create a New Infor LN Software Component" on page 107.
+See "Create a New Infor LN Software Component" on page 98.

 You can edit the new components using component-specific Multipage Editors.

-LN Studio contains various multipage editors that you can use to edit software components, such as sessions, menus, labels, libraries and messages.
-See "Multipage Editors" on page 163.
+Multipage Editors LN Studio contains various multipage editors that you can use to edit software components, such as sessions, menus, labels, libraries and messages.
+See "Multipage Editors" on page 147.

 Graphical Editors Editors for modeling Business Interfaces and their implementations.

-· An editor that supports the 4GL programming language.
+Script editor An editor that supports the 4GL programming language.
 A content assistant is available, supporting syntax highlighting and completion of keywords.
 The editor also supports an outline of the scripts or libraries.
-See "Script Editor" on page 279.
+See "Script Editor" on page 263.

-Shows a tree view of the software components in the activity that you have opened, and their relation to each other.
+Activity Explorer view Shows a tree view of the software components in the activity that you have opened, and their relation to each other.

 Each activity is part of a software project and is assigned to a user (software engineer).
 Activities and software projects are stored on the Project Server .
 The Activity Explorer shows these components:

 Additional File

 Business Object

-• Domain
+Domain

 • Function

 • Label

 Library

 • Menu

 Message

-• Question
+Question

-Report
+• Report

-Session
+• Session

 Table

 The view's shortcut menu enables you to perform Configuration Management related actions, such as check in and check out, on these components.

-See "Activity Explorer view" on page 317.
+See "Activity Explorer view" on page 297.

 Note:

 To create a new software component, you must use the Create a New Infor LN Software Component wizard.

-To link a software component, which already exists on the LN server, to the

-activity that you have opened in the Activity Explorer, complete one of these steps:
+To link a software component, which already exists on the LN server, to the activity that you have opened in the Activity Explorer, complete one of these steps:

-Feature Description Use the Select a Software Component command in the LN Studio toolbar Use the Open Declaration command in the Script Editor.
+Feature Description Use the Get command in the Component Explorer view.
+Use the Select a Software Component command in the LN Studio toolbar.
+Use the Open Declaration command in the Script Editor.
 Project Managers can create new activities through the Software Project Explorer view.
 Problems view Shows errors and warnings from a project build (compilation).
-See "Problems view" on page 344.
+See "Problems view" on page 324.
 Tasks view Shows Eclipse tasks .
-Each Eclipse task represents an action that needs to be done, e.g. modify a particular line in a script.
+Each Eclipse task represents an action that needs to be done, for example modify a particular line in a script.
 If a task is associated to (a line in) a script or library, you can double-click the task to edit the script or library.
 The editor opens the script or library at the involved line.
 You can create Eclipse tasks through the Tasks view and from the LN Studio script editor.
-For more information, see "Tasks view" on page 348, "Source Tab" on page 283, and "ToDo Comments" on page 310.
+For more information, see "Tasks view" on page 327, "Source Tab" on page 267, and "ToDo Comments" on page 290.
 Verify Components view Shows the warnings that are generated when you verify software components.
-The verification process performs various checks, based on the LN design principles.
-For more information on the verification of software components, see: "Verifying software components" on page 59 "Verify Software Components (VSC)" in the Web Help on the LN conver "Verify Software Components (VSC)" in the Web Help on the LN server.
+The verification process performs various checks, based on the LI design principles.
+For more information on the verification of software components, see: "Verifying software components" on page 58 • "Verify Software Components (VSC)" in the Web Help on the LN server.
 Build option Synchronizes the modified sources with the server, and starts the compilation using the generators and compilers on the server.
 Any problems that occur during the build process are displayed in the Problems view.
-Run / Debug op- The Run command enables you to run sessions from the LN Studio. tions The Debug command runs a session in debug mode.
+Run / Debug options The Run command enables you to run sessions from the LN Studio.
+The Debug command runs a session in debug mode.
 You can set breakpoints before you start the Debug command.
 From the debugger you can execute various debug commands, for example: you can suspend a running session, so that you can inspect it more closely.
-See "Running LN sessions" on page 64 and "Debugging LN sessions" on page 67.
+See "Running LN sessions" on page 62 and "Debugging LN sessions" on page 64.